 Far more than just a cinema - feel the full force of a 4D experience.

-3D imagery and special effects of lighting, moving seats, water sprays, air blasts, leg ticklers, smells and bubbles make our film 'Little Ants Adventure' an unforgettable experience.
+3D imagery and special effects of lighting, moving seats, water sprays, air blasts, leg ticklers, smells and bubbles make our film 'The Good, The Bad and a Horse' an unforgettable experience.

 The film - about 10 minutes long - is shown daily throughout the season.
 Our cinema is wheelchair friendly.

 The Big Apple Coaster promises high-speed fun for children.

 Four passengers sit in each of the caterpillar train's six cars as they rumble round an undulating 138m steel track.